 - AVAILABLE FOR DOWNLOAD IMMEDIATELY: All PowerPoint and Excel materials; and

 Support: LIFETIME ACCESS to a private Facebook group where you can interact with Victoria Yampolsky and other students.

 Finance can be scary, but don’t worry - we are here to help you every step of the way.
 There are two levels of help we offer:

 1. After enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
 Victoria oversees the group and will help you if other students don’t know the answers.

 2. If you need support beyond the Facebook group, you can also ask Victoria questions by email.

 Victoria is an advisor to DreaMe, Opkix, and Stringflix, as well as a founder of several ventures in media and entertainment.
-Previously, Victoria worked for the Deutsche Bank Research Department and performed IT consulting for CapGemini's Financial Services Division.
+Previously, Victoria worked for Deutsche Bank and was a technology consultant with CapGemini's Financial Services Division.
 Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with a minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
 Victoria is also on the Advisory Board of the Computing and Information Science (CIS) Department of Cornell University.